Home

 4. Is hospitalization required?

-A short stay of one day is common, but some may go home the same day if there are no complications.
+Usually, patients stay for one day.
+Some can go home the same day if there are no complications.

-5. Will the stone come back after RIRS?
+5. Can kidney stones come back after RIRS?

 6. Is RIRS better than other treatments?

-RIRS is ideal for certain stone types and locations.
-Your doctor may recommend it over other methods like ESWL, URS, or PCNL, depending on your case.
+Yes, for certain stone types and locations.
+Your doctor may recommend RIRS over ESWL, URS, or PCNL, depending on your stone’s size, type, and position.

 Conclusion